Walter Tull: First World War

 After the First World War broke out in August 1914, Tull became the first Northampton Town player to enlist in the British Army, in December of that year.
 Tull served in the two Football Battalions of the Duke of Cambridge's Own (Middlesex) Regiment, the 17th and 23rd, and also in the 5th Battalion.
 He rose to the rank of lance sergeant and fought in the Battle of the Somme in 1916.

 When Tull was commissioned as a second lieutenant on 30 May 1917, he became one of the first mixed-heritage infantry officers in a regular British Army regiment, when the 1914 Manual of Military Law excluded soldiers that were not "natural born or naturalised British subjects of pure European descent" from becoming commissioned officers in the Special Reserve.

 With the 23rd Battalion, Tull fought on the Italian Front from 30 November 1917 to early March 1918.
 He was praised for his "gallantry and coolness" by Major-General Sydney Lawford, General Officer Commanding 41st Division, having led 26 men on a night-raiding party, crossing the fast-flowing rapids of the Piave River into enemy territory and returning them unharmed.

 Tull and the 23rd Battalion returned to northern France on 8 March 1918.
 He was killed in action near the village of Favreuil in the Pas-de-Calais on 25 March during the First Battle of Bapaume, the early stages of the German Army's Spring Offensive.
-His body was never recovered, despite the efforts of, among others, Private Tom Billingham, a former goalkeeper for Leicester Fosse to return him to the British position while under fire.
+His body was never recovered, despite the efforts of, among others, Private Tom Billingham, a former goalkeeper for Leicester Fosse, to return him to the British position while under fire.
+He is believed to be buried somewhere in the Somme, but historian Andy Robertshaw has indicated he may be buried in an unmarked grave at Heninel-Croisilles Road cemetery.

 In a letter of condolence to his family, the commanding officer of the 23rd Battalion, Major Poole and his colleague 2Lt Pickard both said that Tull had been put forward for a Military Cross.
 Pickard wrote "he had been recommended for the Military Cross, and certainly earned it."
 However, the Ministry of Defence has no record of any recommendation but many records were lost in a 1940 fire.